narVidhai/Speech-Transcription-Benchmarking/README.md

 - [AWS Transcribe](AWS-Transcribe/)
 - [Rev.ai (Temi Speech) API](RevAI-Temi-API/)

+Please feel free to contribute for other online speech transcriptions that you are aware of.

 ### Input format

 Ensure you have a folder of audio files in `WAV` format.
 (For example, `wav_folder`)